igmsecure/igmsecure/README.md

 | Сomputer Science and Engineering        | Bauman Moscow State Technical University | In progress...    |

 ### :information_source: Some additional info
-In my free time I like to study some knowledge about cryptography (especially symmetric cryptography and cryptoanalysis), distributed systems development, compiler internals, etc. You can find several articles on my [web-page](https://igmsecure.github.io/).
-There are some posts about a process of developing of my repositories, that I consider to be interesting to read.
+In my free time I like to study some knowledge about cryptography (especially symmetric cryptography and cryptoanalysis), distributed systems development, compiler internals, etc.

 Moreover my interests spread onto the area of computer networks, time series analysis, machine learning and deep learning.
-You can look at some publications below.

 ### 📊 GitHub Stats: